 Johnny Rowlands Bio, Wiki

-Johnny Rowlands is an American journalist and chief veteran helicopter pilot working for KMBC 9 News serving the station as a traffic reporter.
+Johnny Rowlands is an American Reporter and Chief Veteran Helicopter pilot working for KMBC 9 News serving the station as a traffic reporter.
 He has been working with this station since 2003.

 Rowlands stands at an approximate height of 5 feet 7 inches.